robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

 - Repetition actually has the key, if you're constantly touching  the same piece of code again and again over time, then that piece of code is probably, as [@gregyoung](http://twitter.com/gregyoung) puts it, a "bug hive".
 If you have this sort of pattern in your source control then that code is likely brittle because it hasn't been refactored over time towards making it easier to extend without breaking stuff.

+- Coupled with a practical application of the single responsibility principle, we can say that if we're changing a piece of code too much either our requirements are just changing a lot (at which point you're not changing code you're throwing old code away and replacing it), or our code is trying to do too much.

 **Summary**

 So, in the age of tiny disposable modules that do just one thing, OCP is dead (*wink*) - who'd have thunk it. */dramatic oversimplification*